Overview

 We do not recommend the use of margin for investment purposes.
 However, if a client determines

-to take a margin loan that collateralizes a portion of the assets that we are managing, our fee will
+to take a margin loan that collateralizes a portion of the assets that we are managing, our fee will be

-questions that a client or prospective client may have regarding the use of margin.
+a client or prospective client may have regarding the use of margin.

 If a client terminates our relationship during the quarter, a client will pay a pro-rata portion of